 • 1% Cash Back on other purchases.

-The card does come with a $95 annual fee.
+The card does come with a $0 intro annual fee for the first year, then $95.
 (See Rates & Fees)